 Nate Grimes grew up in east Denver and graduated from East High School in 1925.
-He attended the University of Denver, but was unable to complete his studies due to the Great Depression.
-From 1929 until his retirement, Nate worked for the Equitable Life Insurance Company of the United States.
+He attended the University of Denver, but the Great Depression precluded the completion of his studies.
+From 1929 until his retirement, he worked for the Equitable Life Insurance Company of the United States.

 As a teenager, Nate would roam the north side of City Park Golf Course and recover lost golf balls.
 With the balls he found, he would trade Floyd Grosebeck for old golf clubs.
 At daybreak he would appear at the practice range alone because he did not want to be in anyone’s way.
 Nate was self-made; he would listen to tips from better players and work on these tips until they became part of his game.
 Nate was perhaps best known for his short game which he perfected by chipping golf balls onto his living room sofa.